rsispal/react-json-schema-form-poc/Usage.md

    */
   next?: NextFieldTransition[];
   /**
-   * @property warnings {WarningProperties} - value-based warnings to display */ warnings?: NextFieldTransition[];
+   * @property warnings {WarningProperties} - value-based warnings to display (use _only_ when you require a warning to be displayed as a child of this Question)
+   */
+  warnings?: NextFieldTransition[];
 };